Next 15-Minute City Zoom is Tues, Sept 19th @ 8PM (EST):

 1. Are they aware of the Strategic Plan initiative?

-- note, cities are NOT referring to their plans as "15-Minute cities".
+NOTE: cities are NOT referring to their plans as "15-Minute cities".

 4. Will there be, or has there already been, a vote with the councillors on this matter?
+What was the decision and where can I find the results of that decision?

 9. If there is a plan, has everyone involved been an elected official or have there been outside consultants working along side city councillors?

-10. Is there a special committee within City Hall working on this project, and if so, who make up the members of this committee?
+10. Is there a special committee within City Hall working on this project or related projects and if so, who are the members that make up the committee(s)?